katyareichert/Byte-Bandits-ASWE/README.md

 - Note that our branch coverage is lower (~50%), because we don't have tests that would trigger exceptions such as OS inability to write to a file, etc. However, these generally lead to the same outcome that we already test by other means.
 - Overall, most uncovered branches by far are things like `catch Exception` for routing when a 502 error is returned (these are sort of useless) + the base ktor skeleton code.
 - All endpoints and corresponding branches were tested manually using Postman.
-- A few endpoints that are not used by the client and were added last don't have automatic tests - TO BE ADDED BY 12/7: Extended branch coverage will be acheived by demo day.

 ### Bug Finder
 - Static analysis is done by CodeQL and style checking is done by Detekt.